Liberibacter

-Pathogenicty
+Genomes

+The genetic diversity within the genus is best expressed as the diversity across genomes.
+More than 60 genomes have been sequenced, ranging in size from 233 kb to about 1.5 MB, hence the genomes are small compared to most other bacteria.
+The smallest genome (Candidatus Liberibacter asiaticus strain SGCA1) encodes only 655 proteins, while the largest genome (Candidatus Liberibacter asiaticus Tabriz.
+3) encodes 2174 proteins.

+The small genome size is typical for pathogenic bacteria which often undergo genome reduction.
+This is due to adaptation to their host which often provides many nutrients, so that the parasite does not need genes to produce those nutrients itself.

+Pathogenicity

 Liberibacter bacteria are carried in the hemolymph and salivary glands of psyllids.
 Since psyllids feed on sap, this provides bacteria the entry to phloem of the plant.
 They induce significant metabolic and regulatory changes that damage the plants transport system and affects plants defense systems.
 These impairments have downstream negative effects on citrus microbiome of the infected plants.

-Since Liberibacter cannot be cultivated outside of its vector or host, genetics, bacteria-vector and bacteria-plant interaction have not yet been thoroughly explored.
+Since pathological Liberibacter cannot be cultivated outside of its vector or host, genetics, bacteria-vector and bacteria-plant interaction have not yet been thoroughly explored.
 Factors important for adaption and colonization or possible coevolution are not yet understood.
+Only in 2014 the accidental discovery of Liberibacter crescens in Babaco papaya (during a Papaya Bunchy Top Disease study), which can be cultured axenically, allowed researchers to establish the genus and provided a valuable model organism to study related HLB strains.

 Liberibacter activates salicylic acid pathway in host, likely due to recognition of extracellular molecules such as lipopolyscacharides or flagella.
 Pathogen in turn likely mitigates the effects, because it encodes SA hydroxylase, that degrades salicylic acid.
 Liberibacteria were shown to affect the spread of vector, by influencing the flight frequencies and sexual attraction of D. citri.
 On the other hand, infection with Liberibacter causes higher mortality of D. citri adults, but not nymphs.
 Liberibacter is a part of the psyllid microbiota and co-existence with other bacteria likely has impact on the overall fitness of the insect, as well as outcome of the disease.